Dailymotion-Pro-Services/dynamic-preview/story.md

 ```
 > `window.DailymotionStory` is a global object that will be checked from the story script if present on the page.

-> `window.DailymotionStory.interstitialAds` is to set up the interstitialAds.
+> `window.DailymotionStory.interstitialAds` is used to set up the interstitialAds.
 >
 > - `condition` function where you can set conditions to target slides.
 It invokes every time you go to a new slide giving the current `index`.
 It has a parameter `index` of the current slide.
 >    - `index%2 == 0`  is an example of a condition that can be customized